fjvallarino/monomer/tasks.md

   - Add support for nanovg transforms
     - nvgGlobalAlpha
     - Composite operations?
-  - Improve test utilities
-    - Some way to combine them, avoid this noInit thing, losing of focus, etc
-    - Test image updating WidgetId/Path

-Future
-  - Do something about TextDropdown
+  - Draw miniature node in Draggable
   - What about WidgetEnv using Path vs WidgetId?
     - Makes sense in a way, but is it possible to switch (for consistency)?
     - New Drag/Drop events also using Path.
 Review.
     - Provide a way to get Path from WidgetId
     - This situation also happens in MonomerCtx
+  - Improve test utilities
+    - Some way to combine them, avoid this noInit thing, losing of focus, etc
+    - Test image updating WidgetId/Path

+Future
+  - Do something about TextDropdown
   - Remove attoparsec dependency (only used in numericField to validate format)
   - Add support for multiline text editing
   - Create Slider